-ST Depression-Like ST elevation ST depression (STD) is best measured from the isolectric line.
-Occasionally, STD is very significant and easy to measure but much more frequently is very minimal and sometimes is even difficult to measure.
+ST Depression-Like ST elevation, ST depression (STD) is best measured from the isolectric line.
+Occasionally, STD is very significant and easy to measure, but much more frequently it is very minimal and difficult to measure.
 Avoid the temptation to ignore subtle ST depression.
 Finally, like T wave changes don't forget that STD doesn't localize.